Our new Artistic Director

 We are absolutely thrilled to announce that Simon Startin has been appointed as our new Artistic Director!

-He will join the Vital Xposure team in March 2021 as we celebrate our 10-year anniversary.
+He will join the Vital Xposure team in early 2021 as we celebrate our 10-year anniversary.

 Simon is an acclaimed actor, published playwright, director and activist, who last appeared in The Visit at the National Theatre.
 He has also performed recently at Shakespeare’s Globe, Arcola Theatre and Birmingham Rep as well as TV roles on BBC, Channel 4 and Paramount.

 He has been an Associate Artist of Theatre Royal Stratford East, London Bubble and Graeae; an alumni of the Battersea Arts Centre 21st Century Leadership scheme, China Plate Enhanced Optimists course and a Graduate of the Young Vic Directors Program.
 He has directed at the Young Vic, Royal Shakespeare Company and Nottingham Playhouse.